Ckirby101/NDS-NextDevSystem/readme.txt

 RemoteDebugger allows you to debug the target hardware real time.
 If you compile with my Special version of SJASMPLUS or my version of PASMO you can even source level debug.

-RemoteDebugger supports
+RemoteDebugger supports:

-Disassmbly
+Disassembly
 reg view and edit
-Next Regsiters view
+Next Registers view
 Breakpoints
 Watch windows
 memory View
 Future PC (using built in z80 emulator) callstack
-Singel stepping
+Single stepping
-Transmitting of nex files
+Transmitting of nex file

 System has been tested at 2mpbs and is stable.